happykhan/dataflo-cookbook/docs/merging-two-sheets.md

 ## Creating the workflow

 If the existing workflow above meets your needs, then by all means clone it and keep a copy for yourself.
 However, you may be interested in making your own workflow specific to your use-case.
 It is here where I will outline the steps taken to make the workflow above.
 You should be able to create a new blank workflow for this recipe.
-If you are unsure how to do that please complete prerequisit recipe: [Login and create a new workflow](./login-workflow.md).
+If you are unsure how to do that please complete prerequisite recipe: [Login and create a new workflow](./login-workflow.md).
 We are aiming to make a workflow like the one below.

 ![final workflow](./join-table/workflow.png)